Ssp24-1/3D-Linear-Aeroelastic-Solver-FSI/README.md

 -> Changes to the wing geometry, flow parameters, FEM and VLM parameters can be done in the **Constants_VLM_FEM.py** file.

-Wing Geometries for common, experiemntally studied wings are already included in the **Constants_VLM_FEM.py** file:
+**Wing Geometries for common, experiemntally studied wings are already included in the Constants_VLM_FEM.py file**:

         1. Tang-Dowell
         2. Goland